updated: 5 November - updated in line with Government guidance on National restrictions from 5 November

 Door 2 Door bus services (also known as Community Transport) are for people who have difficulty using the mainstream public transport network.
 These services use fully accessible vehicles and can take you from your own home to places round your local area - like supermarkets or town centres - without the need to get to a bus stop.

-Community Transport Dial-a-Ride services in South Yorkshire are beginning to restart.
-In Sheffield, Rotherham and Doncaster, services restarted on Wednesday 1 July.
-In Barnsley, services are due to restart on Tuesday 7 July.
+Community Transport Dial-a-Ride services in South Yorkshire restarted in Sheffield, Rotherham and Doncaster on Wednesday 1 July and in Barnsley on Tuesday 7 July.

 Only one passenger – or two from the same household - may travel in the minibus and will use the seats furthest from the driver at the rear of the vehicle.